5 weird but really tasty things to make using basil

 -½ tsp salt

 Pre-heat the oven to 175°C. Put the sugar and basil in the blender and whiz until the basil is finely chopped and the sugar resembles green sand.
-Cream the butter and basil sugar together, add the lemon zest and juice, then the eggs and yogurt – I used vanilla bean as it was what was in the fridge – and mix well.
+Cream the butter and basil sugar together, add the lemon zest and juice, then the eggs and yoghurt – I used vanilla bean as it was what was in the fridge – and mix well.
 Sieve the dry ingredients together, then add to the batter, mixing well.
 Pour into a prepared baking tin and bake until cooked, about 45 minutes.
 Ice with your preferred icing.
 Ken used 5 strawberries blended with a cup of sugar (50:50 granulated and icing sugar as we ran out of granulated) and iced while the cake was still warm.

 RECIPE: DARK CHOCOLATE & BASIL TRUFFLES